Uploading Photos to Unsplash

-I was interested in what would happen if I uploaded some of my photos to unsplash, a creative commons stock photography site.
+I wondered what would happen if I uploaded some of my photos to unsplash, a creative commons stock photography site.

 This is their license: